lizhangqu/cronet/README.md

 URL.setURLStreamHandlerFactory(cronetURLStreamHandlerFactory);
 ```

-And then you don't need to modify you java code like this.
+And then you don't need to modify your java code like this.

 ```
 try {